 The sensitive, withdrawn type: expressive, dramatic, self-absorbed, and temperamental

 Individualists are creative thinkers.
-Often you’ll find them to be musicians, actors, poets, and the like.
+Often you’ll find them to be creatives, like visual artists, musicians, and poets.
 As managers, Individualists might tap into an employee’s emotional needs and well being more easily than other types.
-They’ll be quick to get to the root cause of problems but might blur the line between work and personal issues.
+So they’ll be quick to get to the root cause of problems.
+But on the flip side, they might have trouble leaving their feelings at the door, and blur the line between work and personal issues.

 TYPE #5: THE INVESTIGATOR